Home Asia Pacific

 This will involve creating “shields” like sophisticated anti-stealth radar systems, ground-to-air missiles, fighters, interceptors for air superiority, and “spears” that can target airfields from which enemy aircraft take off.

-The manufacturer of the B-21, Northrop Grumman, has previously disclosed a nearly US$1.6 billion pre-tax charge on the B-21 Raider program in the final quarter of 2023: higher-than-expected production costs and disruptions in the macroeconomic environment brought on this charge.
+The B-21 manufacturer, Northrop Grumman, previously disclosed a nearly US$1.6 billion pre-tax charge on the B-21 Raider program in the final quarter of 2023: higher-than-expected production costs and disruptions in the macroeconomic environment caused this charge.

 In addition, China’s aviation sector has often hinted at the creation of a stealth bomber that is purportedly designated the H-20—EurAsian Times previously reported that there Beijing was dropping subtle hints and was gearing up to conduct a flight test of its upcoming H-20 Bomber.